marvinbuss/PurviewAutomation/docs/Deployment.md

 - `.github/workflows/deploy.yml` and
 - `infra/params.json`.

 Update these files in a separate branch and then merge via Pull Request to trigger the initial deployment.
-Follow the steps beow to successfully update the parameters:
+Follow the steps below to successfully update the parameters:

 1. Open [.github/workflows/deploy.yml](/.github/workflows/deploy.yml).
 2. Update `AZURE_SUBSCRIPTION_ID` and `AZURE_LOCATION` in the environment variables section: